Deletion in abstract Voronoi diagrams in expected linear time and related problems: A randomized incremental algorithm

-\begin{proof} $|\pp_1| =2$.
-At each step of phase 2, one original arc is inserted and at most one additional arc is created by a split.
-Thus, the total number of arcs in $\pp_i$ is at most $2i$.
-The complexity of $\vld(\pp_i)$ is $O(|\pp_i|)$, thus, it is $O(i)$. \end{proof}
+\begin{proof} By definition, $|\pp_1| =1$.
+At each step of phase~2, exactly one original arc is inserted, and at most one additional auxiliary arc is created by a split in case~(\ref{item:splitregion}) of Observation~\ref{obs:insert-beta}, except from $i=1$ and $i=h$.
+Thus, the total number of auxiliary arcs is at most $i-1$ and the number of original arcs is at most $i$.
+Since an original arc may be merged with its neighbor in case~(\ref{trivial}) of Observation~\ref{obs:insert-beta}, the number of original arcs in $\pp_i$ may indeed be less than $i$.
+Since the complexity of $\vld(\pp_i)$ is $O(|\pp_i|)$, the claim follows. \end{proof}

-\begin{lemma} The expected number of arcs in $\tilde\pp_i$ (auxiliary boundary arcs and fine $\Gamma$-arcs) that are visited while inserting $\alpha_{i+1}$ is $O(1)$. \end{lemma}